Networked Media Open Specifications

 The externalSynchronizationStatus property allows devices to expose the health of the sender with regards to its time synchronization mechanisms.

-The externalSynchronizationStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The externalSynchronizationStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Devices are RECOMMENDED to publish in the externalSynchronizationStatusMessage property information about the previous synchronization source and originating interface as well as the current synchronization source and its originating interface.